bangarharshit/bigpipe-golang/Readme.md

 ## Client-side vs server-side rendering

-bigpipe-golang works by flushing the html skeleton followed by individual pagelets when they are available.

-bigpipe-golang supports only client-side BigPipe streaming.
+bigpipe-golang supports both client-side and server-side BigPipe streaming.
 Client-side streaming sends down the pagelets in whatever order they complete and uses JavaScript to insert each pagelet into the correct spot in the DOM.
 This gives you the fastest possible loading time, but it does add a dependency on JavaScript.

 For use cases where you want to avoid JavaScript, such as slower browsers or search engine crawlers (i.e. SEO), you need to use server-side rendering, which sends all the pagelets down already rendered as HTML and in the proper order.
 This will have a longer page-load time than client-side rendering, but still much faster than not using BigPipe at all.
-It is currently not supported by bigpipe-golang and tracked in [issue#1](https://github.com/bangarharshit/bigpipe-golang/issues/1).

 ## Composing independent pagelets